oracle-livelabs/oci/oci-pulumi-self-service/livelabs/ocw24-livelabs/02-deploy-infra/deploy-infra.md

     </copy>
     ```

-    >Note: Your pasted values should look something like this:
+    >Note: Your pasted values should look something like the following.
+You may need to indent the contents of your API key to align with `fn::secret` as shown below:

     ```bash
     # values is a required top-level key